dojot/dojot/api-gateway/kong/examples/README.md

 - I created a new user with username `user` that will have *role* `user`
   - Enable the `Email Verified` option (for local testing only)
   - Go to the `Credentials` tab
-    - Define a password and confirm it in `Password` and`Password Confirmation`, in the example the password `admin` is used (Only for local testing)
+    - Define a password and confirm it in `Password` and`Password Confirmation`, in the example the password `user` is used (Only for local testing)
     - Enable the `Temporary` option (for local testing only)
   - Go to the `Role Mappings` tab
     - In `Available Roles` select`user` and `Add selected`, so that`user` will be listed in `Associated Roles`.

 ### Kong client settings depends on ‘roles settings’

-Clients in the right sidebar:
+Clients in the left sidebar:

 - Create a new `client` with the *Client ID* as`kong`
   - Enable the `Enable` option if it is not enabled